MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-oracle-to-postgresql-checklist.md

 ---
-title: Best Practices For Seamless Migrations To Azure Database For PostgreSQL
+title: Oracle To Azure Database For PostgreSQL Pre-Migration Checklist
 description: Best practices for migration from Oracle into Azure Database for PostgreSQL.
 author: JaredMSFT
 ms.author: jaredmeade